alexjamesmalcolm/columbus-2018-spring/deploying-to-heroku-with-travis.md

 ## Definitions
 * Travis CI or Travis Continuous Integration - Wouldn't it be nice if a computer tracked your project and yelled at you the second you broke any of your tests?
 This tutorial assumes that you'd say yes.
 * Ruby - A programming language, we'll be using its package manager, gem, to install Travis CLI
-* Travis CLI or Travis Command Line Interface - Allows you to run travis commands from CMD or Git Bash, super useful and installing it will save you a lot of time later.
+* Travis CLI or Travis Command Line Interface - Allows you to run Travis commands from CMD or Git Bash, super useful and installing it will save you a lot of time later.
 I think it's programmed in Ruby.
 * Heroku CLI or Heroku Command Line Interface - Similar to Travis CLI but can be installed right out of the gate.
-For our purposes we're using this just to get your API key so very small but like Travis CLI, it'll save you a lot of time later.
-You do need to login to it just like you have to login to Git Bash.
+For our purposes, we're using this just to get your API key so very small but like Travis CLI, it'll save you a lot of time later.
+You do need to login to it just like you have to log in to Git Bash.
 * Heroku - Web hosting/database service.
-First tier is free, second tier is cheap ($7 per project per month), the rest of the tiers start getting expensive but we won't need them.
-In fact you should really only need the Free tier except for when you're presenting your final project.
+The first tier is free, the second tier is cheap ($7 per project per month), the rest of the tiers start getting expensive but we won't need them.
+In fact, you should really only need the Free tier except for when you're presenting your final project.
 They also prorate you to the second so you wouldn't pay for the full $7 if you ran their Hobby Tier for less than a month.

 ## Make a Travis CI account
 https://travis-ci.org/